Speech by HIH Nadine Sultana

 Thus,

-after the Conquest of Constantinople, renamed Istanbul, Sultan Fatih, had a
+after the Conquest of Constantinople, renamed Istanbul, Sultan Fatih,

 kulliye built there, named Eyup.